Ellen DeGeneres' former staffer: Stories of star's shock behaviour are true

 The 62-year-old star, who tells viewers at the end of every one of her shows, to "be kind", may find her run as a Hollywood "good sort" is about to end.

 Recently DeGeneres was called out over a joke she made about comparing being in lockdown to "being in jail".
-Fans were quick to comment on the fact she made the joke from her $US27 million (NZD $43 million) Balinese-style mansion near Santa Barbara, California.
+Fans were quick to comment on the fact she made the joke from her $US27 million (NZ$43 million) Balinese-style mansion near Santa Barbara, California.

 And amid the pandemic, US entertainment outlet Variety claimed DeGeneres cut her talk show's permanent crew in favour of freelancers.
 (However, New York Post reports a spokesperson told Variety the change was cleared with union reps and no one lost their job.)